raedrizk/ansible-security-workshop/README.md

 ## Step 3 - Validate the setup

-The lab environemnt should now be setup as descibed earlier with MariaDB and Apache running.
+The lab environment should now be setup as descibed earlier with MariaDB and Apache running.
 In order to validate, we can visit the web server to see the application that was deployed.
 Click **Inventories** on the left panel, and then click the name of our Inventory **Workshop Inventory**.
 Now that you are on the Inventory Details page, we will need to go select our Host.
 So click **HOSTS**, and click on **node1** since that is one of the webserver nodes (by default) and inspect the node's IP address under the `variables` section.

 ![Inevntory Node](images/inventory-node-1.png)

 > **Tip**
 >
 > The IP Address in your inventory will be different than the one in the screenshot above.
-Make sure you use the address specific to your lab environemnt.
+Make sure you use the address specific to your lab environment.

 > **Tip**
 >